 History 395: Senior Seminars

-The History 395 is a required course for the major.
-It can also contribute to the courses in an Interest Field.
-Please consult with the instructor to determine the appropriate field to which the course may be applied.
+The History 395 seminar is a required course for the major.
+Once you have completed it, the requirement is fulfilled.
+The credits for it can be counted in one of your Interest Fields.
+Please consult with the seminar instructor to determine the appropriate field to which the course may be applied.

 Please note: because no History course can count for more than 6 credits toward your total number of History credits, or be counted in more than one field, when you use your History 395 seminar to complete one of your three fields, you will need 6 additional History credits to complete the 72-credit requirement.
 These 6 credits can be taken from a variety of sources: 1) from an AP/IB History course, 2) from an OCS History course, 3) by counting a History course you've already taken outside of your three main fields, or 4) by taking an additional 6-credit course in any History field of your choice.

 If you have any questions about the History 395 Senior Seminars offered this year, or if you would like to suggest a theme, please contact the Chair of History (email@example.com) or members of the Department Curriculum Committee.